SchmidtJKJ/SchmidtJKJ/README.md

 - ⚡ Fun fact: I collect foreign bills
 -->
 🔭 I’m currently working on a full blown web application for soccer news, statistic and lives scores with a forum and a leaderboard for top most active users with PHP and MySQL <br>
-🌱 I’m currently learning Distributed and Parallel Programming and Kernel Development <br>
+🌱 I’m currently learning React.js and Java Backend Programming <br>
 👯 I’m looking to collaborate on system programming in C++ or C <br>
 🤔 I’m looking for help with system programming in C++ and getting a Job <br>
 💬 Ask me about my experiences (I have a nice story) <br>